 A broken nose is the most common type of facial fracture.
-Additionally, injury to the nasal bones cartilages can adversely affect breathing as well as appearance.
-As a result of traumatic nasal injuries, if there is a significant deformity or compromise of the nasal passages, surgical repair must be considered.
-Frequently, to evaluate the degree and severity of your injury, the doctor may order a CT scan or a nasal x-ray.
+Additionally, injury to the nasal bones and cartilages can adversely affect breathing as well as appearance.
+If there is a significant deformity or compromise of the nasal passages as a result of traumatic nasal injuries, surgical repair must be considered.
+To evaluate the degree and severity of your injury, the doctor may oftentimes order a CT scan or a nasal x-ray.

 Many times a simple nose injury can heal naturally with no adverse effects.
 However, some complicated injuries may require intervention by your doctor.

 Yes.
 Insurance will cover broken nose/nasal fracture surgery.
-However, it will not cover the cost if surgery is for cosmetic purposes.
+However, it will not cover the cost of surgery is for cosmetic purposes.